astromz/autoencoder-cloudML-exmp/README.md

 		$ ./gcloud.local.run.sh

- - To train remotely on Gcloud,
+ - To train remotely on Google cloud ML engine,
      + First make sure you have created a project (e.g., my_first_proj) and create a bucket (a folder in cloud storage, e.g., my_bucket)
      + Change the environment variable `BUCKET_NAME` in `gcloud.remote.run.sh` accordingly.
      + Make sure your `REGION` variable is set correctly
      + Change `--n_epochs` to say, 10, in `gcloud.remote.run.sh`, for a quick test
      + Run the following command:

   			$ ./gcloud.remote.run.sh

   + Now follow the output instructions in the command line to either stream your log or check your log in GCP console.